zhaoc1/nanoflow/README.md

-# Nanoflow: a bioinformatics workFLOW for analying NANOpore sequencing data
+# Nanoflow: a NANOpore sequencing data bioinformatics workFLOW

 Nanoflow is a pipeline written in snakemake to automate many of the steps of quality control, de novo assemblies and genome annotation in whole genome sequencing analysis, using Oxford Nanopore sequencing data.